jensgk/akg_k702_camilladsp_eq/README.md

 I have made the following setup files:

-headphone_AKG_K702_EQ_CamillaDSP.yml is pure headphone EQ, using the crinacle settings from AutoEQ. headphone_AKG_K702_EQ_CamillaDSP_w_xfeed.yml is the same EQ as above, but with a Crossfeed filter behind.
+*  "headphone_AKG_K702_EQ_CamillaDSP.yml" is pure headphone EQ, using the crinacle settings from AutoEQ.

+*  "headphone_AKG_K702_EQ_CamillaDSP_w_xfeed.yml" is the same EQ as above, but with a Crossfeed filter behind.

+## Instructions

-To upload them, choose Configure -> Audio -> CamillaDSP Edit -> Pipeline configuration: UPLOAD Then upload the two files one by one, and press SAVE (top of CamillaDSP Config page) To use them, just choose the file under CamillaDSP Config: General -> Configuration dropdown list, and press SAVE (top of CamillaDSP Config page).
+1. To upload them, choose Configure -> Audio -> CamillaDSP Edit -> Pipeline configuration: UPLOAD

+2. Then upload the two files one by one, and press SAVE (top of CamillaDSP Config page)

+3. To use them, just choose the file under CamillaDSP Config: General -> Configuration dropdown list, and press SAVE (top of CamillaDSP Config page).

+## Sources

 Moode Player is available from: http://moodeaudio.org/